 The SAIL waiver is administered by the Alabama Medicaid Agency and is operated by the Alabama Department of Rehabilitation Services (ADRS).
-Also, to avoid confusion, note that there are 3 sub-programs under this waiver: Homebound Services, SAIL Medicaid Waiver, and Independent Living Support.
+To avoid confusion, note that the SAIL Medicaid waiver is one of three sub-programs of a larger program, also called SAIL.
+The other 2 sub-programs are Homebound Services and Independent Living Support Services.

-To be eligible for the SAIL Medicaid waiver, individuals must be at least 18 years old and have a physical disability that requires nursing home level care.
-This disability must not be related to aging and must have an onset before the age of 60.
+To be eligible for the SAIL Medicaid waiver, an applicant must be a resident of Alabama, at least 18 years old, and have a physical disability that requires nursing home level care.
+This disability must have an onset before the age of 63.

 Those over the asset limit need to exercise caution when “spending down” resources in order to meet Medicaid’s asset limit.
 Medicaid has a look back period (60-months in Alabama) in which Medicaid considers all past assets transferred within the specified timeframe.
 If an applicant is found to have given away assets or sold them for less than they are worth, the applicant will be penalized with a period of Medicaid ineligibility.

 However, exceeding the limits by relatively minor amounts may not rule out qualifying for Medicaid.
 Planning professionals who specialize in Alabama Medicaid eligibility can help families to reach the state standards by shifting assets and using specially designed trusts.
 Learn more about how a Medicaid planner may assist you.

 As implied by the words “Independent Living” in the waiver name, the services provided under this waiver are selected to help participants achieve that objective.